Stuart Beavon (footballer, born 1984): Early career

-Born in Reading, Berkshire, Beavon started his career playing Hellenic League football for Ardley United as a 16-year-old when he was transferred to Combined Counties side AFC Wallingford in 2004.
+Born in Reading, Berkshire, Beavon started his career playing Hellenic League football for Ardley United in 2001 as a 17-year-old, where he was later joined by his father Stuart Beavon.
+He transferred to Combined Counties side AFC Wallingford in August 2003.

 Didcot Town

-Beavon, along with a number of his Wallingford teammates, transferred to local rivals Didcot Town for the start of season 2004–05 and it was during his time with the Railwaymen that he began to attract the attention of numerous professional clubs.
+Beavon, along with two other Wallingford teammates, transferred to local rivals Didcot Town for the start of the 2004–05 season.
+It was during his time with the Railwaymen that he began to attract the attention of numerous professional clubs.
 He scored two goals in Didcot's FA Vase triumph at White Hart Lane against AFC Sudbury in May 2005.
-He scored 40 goals the following season as Didcot lifted the Hellenic League Premier Division title.
+He scored 25 league goals the following season as Didcot lifted the Hellenic League Premier Division title.

 Weymouth

-His fine form continued in the Southern League South & West Division and in January 2007 he was signed by Conference Weymouth on a free transfer.
+His fine form continued in the Southern League South & West Division, and in January 2007 he was signed by Conference National team Weymouth on a free transfer.

 Wycombe Wanderers

 Beavon signed for League Two team Wycombe Wanderers on loan until the end of the 2008–09 season on 19 February 2009, with the option of him signing permanently at the end of the season.
 Wycombe took this option up after their promotion to League One, and Beavon scored his first goal for the club in his first league start as part of a 1–1 away draw with Hartlepool United.
 He then proceeded to score a further 2 goals making 14 starts and 11 substitute appearances in a season that ultimately ended in relegation for Wycombe.
 His contract was extended by for a further year and played a key role in Wycombe's promotion in the 2010–11 season, by supporting top goal-scorer Scott Rendell.

 Again his contract was renewed and he was the only player to be offered a two-year deal seeing him through to the end of the 2012–13 season.
 After a slow start to the season, scoring a hat-trick in the Football League Trophy but none in the league he gathered goalscoring momentum with his first league goal in a 1–0 win over Sheffield United.
 This was part of a run of four goals in seven games.
 He then took another month to get his next goal however managed to score three in two against Milton Keynes Dons and Chesterfield.
 Two goals against Rochdale took him to nine league goals for the season.
 After another three games without a goal he scored his 10th of the season against Yeovil Town before notching his 11th and 12th in a 5–0 win over Hartlepool United.
 He eventually finished the season with 21 league goals, putting him fourth in the League One top goalscorers table (despite the fact he played for a side which was relegated).

 He scored his final goal for Wycombe Wanderers on 18 August 2012, in a 3–1 victory away at York City.